The Coming of the Lord

 God has raised us with Christ, spiritually, now!
 Through his grace, “God raised us up with Christ and seated us with him in the heavenly realms in Christ Jesus, in order that in the coming ages he might show the incomparable riches of his grace, expressed in his kindness to us in Christ Jesus” (verses 6-7).
 This passage describes our present condition as followers of Jesus Christ.

 God “has given us new birth into a living hope through the resurrection of Jesus Christ from the dead, and into an inheritance that can never perish, spoil or fade” (1 Peter 1:3-4).
 Jesus lives in us now (Galatians 2:20).
 We have been born again, spiritually, and can see the kingdom of God (John 3:3).

-Asked when the kingdom of God would come, Jesus replied: "The kingdom of God does not come with your careful observation, nor will people say ‘Here it is,’ or ‘There it is,’ because the kingdom of God is within you" (Luke 17:20-21).
-Jesus was in the midst of Pharisees, but he lives within Christians.
+Asked when the kingdom of God would come, Jesus replied: “The kingdom of God does not come with your careful observation, nor will people say ‘Here it is,’ or ‘There it is,’ because the kingdom of God is within you” (Luke 17:20-21).
 Jesus Christ brought the kingdom in his person.
+Jesus lives within Christians.

 In the same way, as he now lives in us, he inaugurates the kingdom of God.
 Jesus’ coming to live in us also anticipates the ultimate revelation of the kingdom on earth at Jesus’ second coming.